 "It is impossible to resist its Andalusian charm, the flamenco, tapas, wine and sun.
 I love it!
-Maybe I’ll never ever return home."
+Maybe I’ll never return home."

 Seville is known as one of the most religious cities in the whole of Spain and has many events that demonstrate this devotion.
-The most religious event celebrated in Seville is “La Semana Santa” (the “holy week”) which takes place a week before Easter and includes many different religious celebrations and unforgettable processions.
+The most faithful affair to happen in the city is La Semana Santa (The Holy Week) which takes place a week before Easter and includes many religious celebrations and unforgettable processions.

-However, I must say that for me, the most interesting event in Seville happens approximately three weeks later, and is called “La Feria”.
+However, I must say that for me, the most exciting event in Seville happens approximately three weeks later: La Feria.

-It was here where I first tried the typical drink of the fair called “Rebujito”.
-It is a special mixture of white wine and a soft drink, with a lot of ice, which will refresh you and make you tipsy at the same time.
-Apart from that, I also got a chance to try different Spanish dishes.
+It was here that I first tried the typical drink of the fair called “rebujito”: a special mixture of white wine and a soft drink with lots of ice—it will refresh you and make you tipsy at the same time!
+I also got a chance to try different Spanish dishes.
 My favourite ones were the mussels and prawns.
 Delicious!

 Author - Ivana Stojadinovic